BZoennchen/supercollider-book/_sources/intro.md

 4. transmit (optional)

 This book is my attempt to follow *Feynman's technique* imperfectly.
-Maybe, in the end, someone else will find some useful ideas in this book.
+In the end, someone else might find valuable ideas in this book.
-At the moment, I focus solely on [SuperCollider](https://supercollider.github.io/) and *sound design*.
+Currently, I focus solely on [SuperCollider](https://supercollider.github.io/) and *sound design*.

 ## Source Code